Step 4: Drying and Dehumidification

 Our Water Damage Restoration Process

-During the drying phase, our technicians will measure moisture levels and set equipment (such as air movers and dehumidifiers) to accelerate the drying process.
+Our technicians will measure moisture levels and set equipment (such as air movers and dehumidifiers) to accelerate the drying process.
 We strategically place equipment based on the amount of damage and the size and layout of the affected rooms.
-Our goal is to dry your home until it reaches the target moisture levels!
+Our goal is to dry your Statesville or Mooresville home until it reaches the target moisture levels!

 Drying / Dehumidification

 Our Professionals will use room measurements, temperature, and relative humidity to determine the optimal number of air movers and dehumidifiers to dry your home or business.
 We’ll carefully monitor the progress using moisture meters until the materials return to acceptable drying goals.

 Monitor Floor and Walls

 We check the moisture levels to monitor the drying process.

 - Industrial-grade dehumidifiers help prevent secondary water damage like swelling and warping of floors, walls, and furniture.

 - High-speed air movers create airflow across walls, carpets, pads, and furniture, which accelerates the evaporation of moisture.